Advocacy

 Restoring and Increasing HUD Funding:

 Despite their proven track record, HUD’s affordable housing programs have been chronically underfunded.
 After years of cuts to HUD programs, low federal spending caps required by the Budget Control Act of 2011 further decreased funding for affordable housing and community development programs.
-This has only made it more difficult to ensure low income seniors, people with disabilities, families with children, and other vulnerable populations are stably housed.
+This has only made it more difficult to ensure low-income seniors, people with disabilities, families with children, and other vulnerable populations are stably housed.
 Today, of the families who qualify for housing assistance, only a quarter will get the help that they need.

-Lowered or even level HUD funding threatens affordable housing and community development investments and could destabilize millions of low income families.
+Lowered or even level HUD funding threatens affordable housing and community development investments and could destabilize millions of low-income families.
 More than 85% of HUD’s budget goes directly to renewing housing assistance already in place.
 When HUD’s resources are not fully funded, families may lose access to stable housing, putting them at increased risk of homelessness.
-HUD programs are critical to families, communities, and or economy, including HOME, housing choice vouchers, tenant protection vouchers, rental assistance, CDBG and others.
+HUD programs are critical to families, communities, and our economy, including HOME, housing choice vouchers, tenant protection vouchers, rental assistance, CDBG and others.
 Our country must continue to invest in these crucial programs.

-PRIORITY: In 2023, NALHFA will be engaging the House and Senate Appropriations Committees to urge them to fund HUD at the levels needed to effectively carry out its responsibilities.
+PRIORITY: In 2024, NALHFA will be engaging the House and Senate Appropriations Committees to urge them to fund HUD at the levels needed to effectively carry out its responsibilities.
 NALHFA Government Affairs staff will build relationships with Republican majority members of the U.S. House of Representatives to drive support for bipartisan efforts to communicate the sense of urgency to fund HUD at effective levels in partnership with the Democratic controlled U.S. Senate.

 Modernizing HOME Investment Partnership Program:

-For over 30 years, the HOME Investment Partnerships Program has been one of the most effective, locally driven flexible financing tools to help communities produce and preserve affordable rental housing while also serving as a needed subsidy for homeownership.
+For over 30 years, the HOME Investment Partnerships Program (HOME) has been one of the most effective, locally driven flexible financing tools to help communities produce and preserve affordable rental housing while also serving as a needed subsidy for homeownership.
 Every $1 of HOME funds yields $4.69 in additional investments.
 To date, HOME has leveraged an additional $163 billion in public and private resources.

 HOME’s administration suffers from years of sedimentary regulation that has impacted its efficiency and effectiveness.
 Modernization should include modifications to allow states and localities to do more with existing resources, better aligning HOME with other HUD programs and other affordable housing programs, and administrative improvements.